 To place a deposit:

-Call in your order and plunk down $1,200 non-refundable.
+Call in your order and plunk down $1,400 non-refundable.
 That'll give you a place in line.
-We expect you'll have a frame or bike in three months, but that's not a promise.
+We expect you'll have a frame or bike in about 2 years, but that's not a promise.
 Between now and then we'll work with you as needed or as you like, to make sure you pick the right parts.
-Grant and Dave are not so current on the racing stuff, but Mark and Brian are (and they can talk about farmer parts, too).
-We'll do everything we can to make sure it goes smoothly.
-That's a promise.

 If you're interested in ordering a frameset or complete bike, just contact Mark and he can help you out.